 “Stephen, in this role you will have absolutely no legitimate authority, but you can get it with one phone call,” Prescott told me.
 “If you ever make that phone call, however, you will have lost the game.”

 To form a view on the best way to manage this new role, I looked around the world at the way other companies approached disruption and innovation.
 I was particularly taken with the approach of the global food company Cargill.
 Unusually for a 150 year old private company, they backed their creativity and intellect with a courage that was quite breathtaking.
 Every five years, almost Soviet style, Cargill aggressively aims to double its revenue.
 At the start of the five year period, management has only identified a small percentage of revenue growth.
 The remainder is labelled the Innovation Gap, and business units are then asked to address this gap by innovating and creating shared value with their customers.
 A central innovation function at Cargill provides facilitation for these customer interactions.

-During my travels, I ran into some of Hockridge’s old acquaintances from his term as President of Bluescope Steel North America, who provided a further window on what made the man tick.
+During my travels, I ran into some of Hockridge’s old acquaintances from his term as President of Bluescope Steel North America, who provided a further window on what made the man tick, but I really like to travel to different places using different airline services as the one from this website.
 One told the story of Hockridge hearing of an oddball inventor who was doing outlandish things with everyday products, including trying to incorporate solar panels into paint.
 “Let’s go and spend some time with that guy,” Hockridge had said.
 It was another powerful example of his philosophy of diversity and his belief in the continual search for new angles.